Right now the Xbox One X is the world's most powerful gaming console, though admittedly it might not hold on to the

 These changes are aesthetic, however, and neither add nor take away any functionality from the system... which isn’t a bad thing considering how well-equipped the Xbox One S was.

 The aforementioned disc tray not only plays Xbox One games, but 4K Blu-rays as well.
 This might sound sort of mundane if you’re not totally up-to-date on what 4K Blu-rays are, but considering that Microsoft’s 4K consoles is the only ones on the market with that ability, you can understand why it’s worth pointing out.

 Round the back the similarities to the One S continue.
 From left to right you’ve got a power connector, HDMI out, HDMI in, two USB ports, an IR out, an Optical Audio port and an Ethernet port.
-To the surprise of no one, the console will not see the return of the original Xbox One's Kinect port - if you haven’t heard, Kinect (Microsoft's motion-sensing camera) is officially dead, and Microsoft has even stopped selling the adaptors that allowed it to work on modern consoles.
+To the surprise of no one, the console will not see the return of the original Xbox One's Kinect port – if you haven’t heard, Kinect (Microsoft's motion-sensing camera) is officially dead, and Microsoft has even stopped selling the adaptors that allowed it to work on modern consoles.

 Controller-wise the new machine is packing a new darker gamepad which, for all intents and purposes, is exactly the same mechanically as the one that currently ships with the Xbox One S. You can't fix what isn't broken, apparently.